adevadiga/fly-away/README.md

 - `yarn start`: Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - `yarn test`: Launches the Jest test runner in the interactive watch mode.
-- `run build`: Builds the app for production to the `build` folder.
+- `yarn build`: Builds the app for production to the `build` folder.